tingru/hello-world/README.md

 hello-world
 ===========

-first repository here.
+First repository here.
-And I also learnthing new of HTML today
+I am also new at HTML and GitHub fields.
+Good luck and hopefully HAVE FUN!